stevens-textmining/HateModerate/README.md

 `guideline` is a categorical variable, providing which of Facebook’s hate speech community standard guidelines this sentence belongs to.

-`votes` provides the labels assigned by all annotators to this sentence, with 0 representing 'non-hate' and 1 representing 'hate'.
+`votes` provides the labels assigned by all annotators for the hateful examples, with 0 representing 'non-hate' and 1 representing 'hate'.
 A sentence is classified as hate if more than half of the annotators perceive it as hateful.

 `labelers` provides index of all annotators who reviewed this sentence.

+List of columns in `all_examples_nonhate.csv`:

+`example_id` is the unique ID of the entry.

+`sentence` is the content which has been entered.

+`dataset` is the source of this sentence.

+`index` is the position of the sentence within its original dataset.
+If the sentence is auto-generated, this value is set to -1.

+`guideline` is a categorical variable, providing which of Facebook’s hate speech community standard guidelines this sentence belongs to.

 `type_name` is a categorical variable that indicates the classes to which this non-hateful example belongs.